 Saber is a great example of how beautiful white tigers can be but also how detrimental the inbreeding that produces them can be, as it causes harmful birth defects in the tigers.
 Due to inbreeding, Saber is cross-eyed, which limits his sight.
 Saber seems to always be happy; he enjoys getting enrichment and lounging.
 Saber especially loves water!
 He is always playing in his water dish and loves his pool in the warmer months!

 How Saber Came to the Sanctuary

-Saber came to Carolina Tiger Rescue with his enclosure-mate, Shenandoah, and fourteen other animals from a facility out in Colorado.
+Saber came to Carolina Tiger Rescue with fifteen other animals from a facility out in Colorado.
 This facility closed down when the owner fell ill.
 Carolina Tiger Rescue worked with several other sanctuaries around the country to find homes for over 100 animals in just over three months.

 Saber is a very personable and silly tiger who does not seem to have a care in the world.
-He is very playful and loves to mess with Shenandoah.
+He is very playful.
 He is not always eager to come up and visit tours but he does not hide from them either.
 He likes to do things on his own time.

 Saber certainly sticks out because he is white.
 He has dark stripes and strikingly blue eyes, with which all white tigers are born.
 Although, his are noticeably crossed.
 When Saber yawns or opens his mouth, it is also obvious that his teeth were filed down to the gum line, which is a common practice in cub petting.